-- If the committee is not comprised of a majority of independent NEDs with an independent chair. - If the remuneration committee has failed to demonstrate adequate competence in the handling of its remit on remuneration matters. - If the remuneration committee did not meet during the year, but should have (e.g., executive remuneration was restructured). - If an executive is a member of the remuneration committee.
+- If the committee is not comprised of a majority of independent NEDs with an independent chair.
+In some cases, directors who are affiliated due to their nomination by a significant shareholder may be considered independent for the purposes of the remuneration committee if that shareholder is a credible long-term shareholder without an investment exit date. - If the remuneration committee has failed to demonstrate adequate competence in the handling of its remit on remuneration matters. - If the remuneration committee did not meet during the year, but should have (e.g., executive remuneration was restructured). - If an executive or NED who has a relationship with an executive is a member of the remuneration committee.